-1.1.3 Although Wokingham Borough Council and Berkshire Archaeology (BA), who provide them with archaeological advice and monitoring, have not set a brief for the work, a mitigation statement has been prepared by Pegasus Group (2020) detailing the anticipated requirements for work necessary to discharge the planning condition.
+1.1.2 The work is being undertaken as a condition of planning permission (Wokingham Borough Council planning ref.
+191068).
+Although Wokingham Borough Council and Berkshire Archaeology, who provide them with archaeological advice and monitoring, have not set a brief for the work, a mitigation statement has been prepared by Pegasus Group (2020) detailing the anticipated requirements for work necessary to discharge the planning condition.
 This document outlines how OA will implement those requirements.
-A separate WSI will be prepared for an additional trial trench evaluation and SMS excavation of Area 1 in due course.
+A separate WSI has been prepared for the SMS excavation of Areas 2 and 3 (OA 2025), and a WSI for an additional trial trench evaluation will be prepared in due course.

-1.1.4 All work will be undertaken by OA in accordance with the Chartered Institute for Archaeologists' Code of Conduct (CIIfA 2014) and the Standard and Guidance for Archaeological Excavation (CIIfA 2023a and 2023b).
+1.1.3 All work will be undertaken by OA in accordance with the Chartered Institute for Archaeologists' Code of Conduct (CIIfA 2014) and the Standard and Guidance for Archaeological Excavation (CIIfA 2023a and 2023b).
 The works will also be completed in accordance with BA Standards which are consistent with and reference the CIIfA documents (BA n.d.).